 Examples of Payroll Journal Entries For Salaries

-Note: In the following examples we assume that the employee's tax rate for Social Security is 6.2% and that the employer's tax rate is 6.2%.
-(During 2011 and 2012 only, the employee's rate was reduced to 4.2%.)
+NOTE: In the following examples we assume that the employee's tax rate for Social Security is 6.2% and that the employer's tax rate is 6.2%.

 Let's assume our company also has salaried employees who are paid semimonthly on the 15th and the last day of each month.
 The pay period for these employees is the half-month that ends on payday.
 There is one salaried employee in the warehouse department with a gross salary of $48,000 per year, or $2,000 per pay period.
 There are four salaried employees in the Selling & Administrative Department with combined salaries of $9,000 per pay period.